doc-ai/tensorio-ios/README.md

 The *model.json* file in a TensorIO bundle contains metadata about your underlying model as well as a description of the model's input and output layers.
 TensorIO parses those descriptions and then, when you perform inference with the model, internally handles all the byte copying operations, taking into account layer shapes, data sizes, data transformations, and even output labeling.
 All you have to do is provide data to the model and ask for the data out of it.

 The *model.json* file is the primary point of interaction with the TensorIO library.
-Any code you write for preparing data for a model and reading data from a model will depend on a description of the model's input and output layers that you provide in this file.
+Any code you write to prepare data for a model and read data from a model will depend on a description of the model's input and output layers that you provide in this file.

 Let's have a closer look.